Pier-Two/c-libp2p/docs/overview.md

   describing addresses.
 They are used everywhere a remote endpoint is referenced.
 See [multiaddress.md](multiaddress.md).
-- **Transports** – Implementations of the raw byte-pipe abstraction reside under `src/protocol/tcp` and are exposed through `include/libp2p/transport.h`.
+- **Transports** – Implementations of the raw byte-pipe abstraction reside under `src/protocol/tcp` and `src/protocol/quic`, and are exposed through `include/libp2p/transport.h`.
 Hosts select the first transport that reports it can handle a given multiaddress.
   See [transports.md](transports.md).
 - **Security + multiplexing** – Security transports and muxers are requested via